-Depart the hotel at 07:30 for a full-day visiting two enigmatic markets that are as fun as they are photogenic.
+Depart the hotel at around 06:45-07:00AM for a full-day visiting two enigmatic markets that are as fun as they are photogenic.
 An early start is needed as it’s an hour and half drive outside the city.
 Our first stop will be Maeklong Railway.
 Afterwards, enjoy a local lunch before heading to Market. depending on the day of the week will be either Damnoen Saduak or Tha Ka floating market.

 Maeklong Railway Market (Talad Rom Hub)